slampalo/misc/cheatsheet.md

 > Change the theme of your z shell (after installing oh-my-zsh):
 > 1.  copy the name of the theme found [here](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes)
 > 2.  open file: `~/.zshrc` and paste the name of the theme to the variable `ZSH_THEME`
->     Right at the moment, the author is using the theme "alien": https://github.com/eendroroy/alien (let's follow the guideline and customise, that's fuuuuuuuuuun! )
+>     Right at the moment, the author is using the theme "[alien](https://github.com/eendroroy/alien)" (let's follow the guideline and customise, that's fuuuuuuuuuun! )

-2. Plugins (For more plugins: https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins)
+2. Plugins (Click [here](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins) for more plugins)

     - [dirhistory](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/dirhistory)
     - [git](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/git)